Gregory Bovino

+Gregory Kent Bovino (born March 27, 1970) is a United States Border Patrol officer who served as the commander-at-large of the Border Patrol from October 2025 to January 2026.

-Bovino graduated from Western Carolina University in 1993 and later attended Appalachian State University for graduate school.
+Bovino graduated from Western Carolina University in 1993 and attended Appalachian State University for graduate school.
 In 1996, he joined the United States Border Patrol and was assigned to El Paso, Texas.
 By 2008, Bovino had become an assistant chief at the Border Patrol's sector in Yuma, Arizona.
-That month, he was promoted as the patrol agent in charge of the station in Blythe, California.
+That year, he was promoted to patrol agent in charge of the station in Blythe, California.
 Bovino later became the chief of the sectors in New Orleans and El Centro, California.

 In the second presidency of Donald Trump, Bovino became involved in the administration's immigration policy.
-In June 2025, he was named as the tactical commander of a mass raid operation in Los Angeles that led to protests across the city.
+In June 2025, he was named the tactical commander of a mass raid operation in Los Angeles that led to protests across the city.
 After the operation concluded, he shifted to Chicago to serve as the commander of Operation Midway Blitz.
 In the Los Angeles and Chicago operations, Bovino assumed a public-facing role.
-By October, he was referred to as a "commander-at-large" of the Border Patrol.
+By October, he was named as a commander-at-large of the Border Patrol.

+In December 2025, Bovino began leading Operation Metro Surge, a major immigration crackdown in Minneapolis, Minnesota.
+Following the killing of Alex Pretti in January 2026, Bovino's comments faced criticism from within the Trump administration, and he was removed from leading the operation.
+The Atlantic reported that month that Bovino had been removed as commander-at-large of the Border Patrol, which the Department of Homeland Security denied.
+Bovino retired from the Border Patrol in March 2026.

-Early life and education (1970–1996)
+Early life and education

+Gregory Kent Bovino was born on March 27, 1970, in San Bernardino County, California.
+Bovino was born to an Italian American family; his great-grandparents emigrated from Calabria to Pennsylvania in 1909, becoming naturalized citizens in 1927.
+He has also claimed Cherokee ancestry, but is not a member of any Cherokee tribe.
+Bovino's parents moved to Blowing Rock, North Carolina, two years after he was born.
+His father, Michael, owned a bar.
+In 1981, Michael drunkenly crashed his truck into a woman's car, killing her.
+He pleaded guilty to death by motor vehicle and served four months in prison.
+Michael was forced to sell the bar, leading to the family's financial struggles, and Bovino's parents divorced three years later.

 Bovino graduated from Watauga High School in 1988.
 He attended Western Carolina University, appearing on the dean's list in 1991.
 That year, Bovino began the Leader Development and Assessment Course at Fort Lewis.
-He graduated from Western Carolina in 1993.
-Bovino attended Appalachian State University for graduate school.
+He received a bachelor's degree from Western Carolina in 1993 and a master's degree from Appalachian State University in 1996.